 Dynamic

-Developers and IT professionals should learn SCCM when working in enterprise environments that require efficient management of Windows devices, such as deploying software updates, configuring systems at scale, or ensuring security compliance meets ansible is widely used in the industry and worth learning.
+Use Ansible when you need rapid, agentless automation for heterogeneous environments, such as orchestrating deployments across Linux and Windows servers in a hybrid cloud setup meets developers and it professionals should learn sccm when working in enterprise environments that require efficient management of windows devices, such as deploying software updates, configuring systems at scale, or ensuring security compliance.
 Here's our take.

 🧊Nice Pick